bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="3.04 Click Handler for Next Button." />
 </p>

-In our previous video we had set this setting here which sets the width of our unordered list to the <b>totalWidth</b> and I just want to talk about this now.
+<p>In our previous lesson we had set this setting here which sets the width
+of our unordered list to the <b>totalWidth</b> and I just want to talk about this now.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 311. slider ul, display flex (185) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">